icinganalysis/icinganalysis.github.io/content/uses_of_naca_icing_tunnels.md

 category: icing tunnels
 tags: icing tunnels

+### _"Icing wind tunnels can simulate natural icing with water-spray and refrigeration systems ... to permit safe, convenient and relatively inexpensive testing."_ [^1]

 ![P-39 in the Icing Research Tunnel](images/naca-tn-1246/icing-research-tunnel.jpg)
 _How much of a P-39 can one fit into an icing wind tunnel?_